-How A Woman Engineer Built A Public Case Against A Sexual Harasser In Silicon Valley
+How A Female Engineer Built A Public Case Against A Sexual Harasser In Silicon Valley

 Finally, she says, Caldbeck stopped.
 Still, Wang didn't want to go public because she worried it would jeopardize her relationships with other investors.

-She'd seen too many cases where women told their stories only to be ignored or disbelieved.
+She had seen too many cases where women told their stories only to be ignored or disbelieved.

 "You worked up all this courage to tell your story and the perpetrator doesn't have any consequences," Wang says.